Teaching toddlers to be thankful? Try making this Thankful Turkey!

 - What do we have to be thankful for?

 Each morning after breakfast, we sit down to add to our turkey.
-My son and my daughter each add one thing they are thankful for.
+I let each of my kids (I have three) say something they are thankful for.

 Every day, we first read through all the feathers we’ve added and remember what we are thankful for.
 We talk about being thankful and then I ask my kids what they would like me to write on their feather for the day.